-In these worrying times many of us will be coping with rapidly changing lifestyles as we are forced to stay at home during the coronavirus “lockdown”.
+In these worrying times many of us are coping with changed lifestyles, having been forced to stay at home during the coronavirus lockdowns.
 Whether trying to carry on with work as usual or looking after your family – or more typically both – this is our new reality for an indefinite future.
-Then there are those keyworkers on the “frontline” going out every day with the threat of infection hanging over them.

 Whatever your situation, the sudden changes to routines and life patterns, and uncertainty about the future, especially over work, money and the safety of our loved ones, can make us feel anxious and stressed.